Jack Thompson (activist): Activism and lobbying

 In Louisiana, Thompson helped draft a 2006 bill sponsored by state representative Roy Burrell to ban the sale of violent video games to buyers under 18 (HB1381).
 In an effort to avoid constitutional problems, it avoided trying to define "violent" and instead adopted a variation of the Miller obscenity test: sales to minors would be illegal based on community standards if the game appealed to "the minor's morbid interest in violence", was patently offensive based on adult standards of suitability for minors, and lacked serious literary, artistic, political, or scientific value for minors.
 The bill was passed unanimously by the state House and approved by the Senate Judiciary A Committee, despite industry opposition and predictions that it too would be unconstitutional.
 The Shreveport Times editorialized that Thompson's support of the bill "should immediately set off alarms" and described Thompson as someone who "thrives on chasing cultural ambulances".
-In defense of the bill, Thompson said that it was needed for public safety, and that it was a "miracle" that a Columbine-type event hadn't happened yet in Louisiana.
 However, the ESA filed suit under Entertainment Software Association v.
 Foti, and U.S. District Judge James Brady issued a preliminary injunction, temporarily blocking the law from taking effect until full judicial review can be done.
 The law was permanently enjoined in late November 2006, and the state was ordered to pay the legal fees of the plaintiffs.
 Judge Brady was "dumbfounded" that state legislators and Louisiana Governor Kathleen Blanco wasted taxpayer money by trying to enact the law.

 At one point, Thompson was asked by the National Institute on Media and the Family to stop invoking the organization's name in his campaigns.
 NIMF president David Walsh felt Thompson cast the organization in a bad light whenever he brought up their name.
 "Your commentary has included extreme hyperbole and your tactics have included personally attacking individuals for whom I have a great deal of respect," Walsh said in an open letter to Thompson.

 Thompson has additionally worked to influence police investigations concerning violent acts which he views as being connected to violence in video games media.
 On June 2, 2006, Thompson suggested that West Feliciana Parish, Louisiana, police detectives, investigating the murder of 55-year-old Michael Gore by 17-year-old Kurt Edward Neher, should look into the video games played by Neher.
 According to Sheriff J. Austin Daniel, an autopsy showed Gore was beaten to death as well as shot in the face.
 Concerning this, Thompson stated that "nobody shoots anybody in the face unless you're a hit man or a video gamer."